eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

         DELETE_REPLIER
     };

 :callback_function: Callback to be defined by the user.
-It must follow a certain signature, depending on the used middleware.
+It must follow a certain signature, depending on the middleware used.

 ------